Cruising Q & A

 In 2014 I designed the Atom 6 and 6.5 dinghy - a stitch and glue plywood and epoxy resin/fiberglass pram.
 An article with instructions on how to build it with full-size patterns available is at the link below:

 I've seen a few nesting dinghies I really liked.
-If you must carry a big dinghy on a small deck, this is the way to go.
+If you must carry a big dinghy on a small deck, this is a good option.
 I've been able to get by with a small dinghy so far so I saved the extra weight, set up and stowage hassles associated with the nesting dinghy.
-When I get around to experimenting again with another sailing dinghy, I'll be tempted to build a nesting dinghy.
+If I ever get around to experimenting with a sailing dinghy, I'll be tempted to build a nesting dinghy.

-I also carried a 16-foot fiberglass sit-on-top kayak that was indispensable as a second dinghy and opened up new areas to explore.
-Sit-inside ayaks, which you have to tuck yourself inside can be difficult to get in and out of from a boat at anchor so I chose a tropic version in which you sit on top in a deep molded seat.
-It has water drains at the bottom of the footwells and a watertight stowage locker in the bow.
-Mine is a long distance touring type that slips through the water easily, but is no longer produced.
-Today you can buy the shorter, wider plastic version of the sit-on-top kayak that is practical for general use.
+Since my 1988 visit to Hawaii I also carried a 16-foot fiberglass sit-on-top kayak that was indispensable as a second dinghy and opened up new areas to explore.
+More recently it was replaced with a 10-foot Pelican plastic kayak.
+If you have the deck space a 12-foot Pompano is a good choice for better performance.
+Sit-inside ayaks, which you have to tuck yourself inside can be difficult to get in and out of from a boat at anchor so I prefer the tropic waters version in which you sit on top in a deep molded seat.
+They have water drains at the bottom of the footwells and a gear stowage behind the seat.
 During passages the kayak is tied down on deck and blocks one of the side-decks, but I find it so useful that I've put up with this inconvenience.

 What other modifications have you done to Atom?